DanielSpasov/Game-Hub-153-Client/README.md

 ### Upvote
 Games, genres and developers can be upvoted.
 When upvoted enough they can appear on the home page on the website in the top 5 lists.
 (You need to have an account to upvote & you can only upvote 1 time)
 ### Edit
 Games, genres and developers's information can be edited if incorrect or removed if inappropriate.
-(You need to have an account to edit information)
+(You need to have an account to edit or remove information)
 ### Add
 New games, genres or developers can be added.
 (You need to have an account to add new games)

-## Usage
+## Usage for contributors
 You need to get into the client folder:
 ```bash
 cd client